NOAA-GSL/VxIngest/docs/reviews/data.md

 ## Data Output

 The builder will produce a data bundle each run that will include the required variables for all of the unprocessed model data for which there are grib2 files available that are newer than the latest model data currently in the database.
+The builder is event triggered by the creation of a new model file but unprocessed data files should also be processed within limits.
+This can be done by querying the load job documents for the latest document processed.
 There will also be a way to provide parameters that will specify a range of epochs to process even though that data is older than the latest data in the database.
+It is a little unclear how that processing will be triggered, probably manually.

 ## Database Import